nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Adding a meeting: `addm`

 Adds a meeting to OutBook.
+Meetings are sorted by start time given.

 Format: `addm m/TITLE a/LOCATION s/START e/END [t/TAG]…​`